 Material composition is the biggest factor affecting the cost of a latex mattress.
 Organic and natural latex mattresses tend to be the most expensive options.
-These models may be priced between $750 and $1,000 on the low end, but luxury options may cost upward of $5,000.
-For synthetic and blended latex, the minimum mattress price usually falls within $350 and $500; some high-end models will cost as much as $6,000 to $7,500, but these are relatively rare.
+These models may be priced between $1,000 and $1,200 on the low end, but luxury options may cost thousands of dollars.
+For synthetic and blended latex, the minimum mattress price usually falls within $700 to $800; some high-end models will cost $2,000 or more.

 Here are a few inquiries we encourage you to make when shopping for a new latex mattress online or in a store:

 Although organic/natural, blended and synthetic latex are very popular mattress choices, this material may not be the best option for you.
-Be sure to check out our guides to memory foam mattresses, innerspring mattresses and mattress firmness for more information on choosing the right mattress for you.
+Be sure to check out the following guides on Tuck.com: